avocadoali/junction-2022/README.md

 We used Visa cards for the Demonstration, but MasterCard work the some way with some minor differences in the filesystem.

 ## About the Implementation
-- the main backend is implemented in web_app/PresentationBackend.py
+- the main backend and card reading is implemented in PresentationBackend.py